-Escallonia does not need pruning but should you feel the need it is best not to prune in the spring, which will be before flowering and result in no flowers that year.
+Escallonia are low maintenance and do not require pruning, but should you feel the need it is best not to prune in the spring, which will be before flowering and result in no flowers that year.
 It can be tempting to take the secateurs to the garden in the spring, but if Escallonia, or similar spring flowering shrubs are pruned, the wood carrying the flowers will be cut off.
 Either do not prune it or prune it with just a light shearing after flowering in late summer.

 Escallonia grow to around 3m with 2.5m spread.
 This means if you are growing Escallonia as a hedge, and it is a very popular hedging plant, it needs to be planted about 45 cms apart.
 If the Escallonia has outgrown its alloted space it is possible to prune it harder to re shape and reduce in size.
 If an Escallonia has got out of hand, it will respond to hard pruing although it may not flower the year after pruning it will recover.

 Which variety of Escallonia are best?

-Escallonia 'Apple Blossom' a compact variety, with a profusion of flowers from early to mid summer which are white, flushed apple-blossomed pink ** which means it needs to be planted in a sheltered spot, 2.5 x 2 (height.)
+Escallonia 'Apple Blossom' illustrated top right is a compact variety, with a profusion of scented flowers from early to mid summer which are white, flushed apple-blossomed pink H4 hardy which means it needs to be planted in a sheltered spot, 2.5 x 2 (height.)
 Apple Blossom has some of the largest flowers in this group.

-Escallonai 'Iveyi' is a RHS award variety with lovely dark green foliage and pure white flowers but it is only ** hardy and so only suitable for sheltered and coastal gardens.
+Escallonai 'Iveyi' illustrated above center is a RHS award winning variety with larger, dark green foliage and pure white flowers, but it is only H4 hardy and so only suitable for sheltered and coastal gardens.
 Overall size 3 x 3m.
 It is one of the most popular Escallonia to grow and it's flowers are described as scented.

-Other varieties of Escallonia are E.Leucantha which is large 3.5 x 3m with white flowers but needs the shelter of south facing wall is ** hardy.
-E. Virgata is similar, but smaller and ** hardy and E. 'Langleyensis' which is evergreen or semi evergreen and more arching in appearance with pink/red flowers and again ** hardy.
-There are only two other varieties of Escallonia which are H5 which is hardy to -10-15 degrees namely, E. 'C.F.Ball' which is red flowering and 'Edinensis' pink/red flowering.
+Other varieties of Escallonia are E.Leucantha which is large 3.5 x 3m with white flowers but needs the shelter of south facing wall is H4 hardy.
+E. Virgata is similar, but smaller and H4 hardy and E. 'Langleyensis' which is evergreen or semi evergreen and more arching in appearance with pink/red flowers and again ** hardy.
+There are only two other varieties of Escallonia which are H5 which is hardy to -10-15 degrees namely, E. 'C.F.Ball' which is bright red flowering and 'Edinensis' pink/red flowering.

 This means if you garden on the coast, or in a sheltered spot, there are many several varieties of Escallonia which may suit your garden but if you plot is exposed or cold, the main choice is 'Donard Seedling' which is lovely.

-For an alternative similar shrub, as in an evergreen flowering shrub with scented flowers, but which is more hardy try Choisya.
+For an alternative similar shrub, as in an evergreen flowering shrub with scented flowers, but which is more hardy, try Choisya.